 The Server can be put into a Monitor Mode for the purpose of checking communications.
-In Monitor Mode the Tags in the currently selected Subgroup or Device will be read.
+From the Menu, select View and Monitor, or press Control-M. In Monitor Mode the Tags in the currently selected Subgroup or Device will be read.
 The returned values are displayed in the Tag Pane.
 If there is an error reading a Tag(s), Bad is displayed in the value column for the Tag(s).
 The Tags are read continuously until the Server is taken out of the Monitor Mode.
-After each read, the Server waits for 300 milliseconds and then starts another read.
+After concluding the reads of all Tag(s) in the currently selected Subgroup, the Server waits 300 milliseconds and then starts reading the values for the Tag(s) again.